Skip to main content

 German Cathedral at Gendarmenmarkt © visitBerlin, Foto: Maxi-Lena Schuleit

-Tip 1: These museums are free
+Tip 1: Visit museums with free admission in Berlin

-Tip 2: Discover historical places for free
+Tip 2: Discover historical sites that are accessible free of charge

 Capitulation Room in the Berlin-Karlshorst Museum